cal-itp/data-infra/docs/airflow/dags-maintenance.md

 Additionally, DAGs can either be scheduled or ad-hoc:

-* **Scheduled** DAGs are designed to be run regularly, based on the [cron schedule](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html) set in the DAG's `METADATA.yml` file
+* **Scheduled** DAGs are designed to be run regularly, based on the [cron schedule](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html) set in the DAG's `METADATA.yml` file.
+All "data interval processing" DAGs will be scheduled.
-* **Ad-hoc** DAGs are designed to be run as one-offs, to automate a workflow that is risky or difficult for an individual user to run locally
+* **Ad-hoc** DAGs are designed to be run as one-offs, to automate a workflow that is risky or difficult for an individual user to run locally.
+These will have `schedule_interval: None` in their `METADATA.yml` files.
+Only "now" DAGs can be ad-hoc.

 ### How to clear a DAG or DAG task